nczmoo/dcs100/readme.md

     x Health bar doesn't show when poisoned x Can't mitigate poison
-    x Game takes too long to get started - maybe start with some armor
+    x Game takes too long to get started - maybe start with some armor x At least One of the reel symbols is missing from the slots

     checkboxes look weird